lupyuen/lupyuen.github.io/src/dsi.md

 MIPI DPHY is the __"Physical Layer"__ in the pic above.

 (MIPI DSI runs in the layers above MIPI DPHY)

+Sadly Allwinner A64's MIPI DPHY doesn't seem to be documented, so we might need to do Reverse Engineering.

+_How do we implement MIPI DPHY if it's undocumented?_

 We captured the log from [__p-boot dphy_enable__](https://megous.com/git/p-boot/tree/src/display.c#n331)...